S1.E5.Shoe_Horn

 “Oh.
 Right…” Wes squeezed the steering wheel and turned back onto Kettle once the light turned green.
 “Lucky for us, we can rent those, too.”

-“So… we’re not going to talk about what happened back there, are we?”
+“Cooool… We’re not going to talk about what happened back there, are we?”

 “Nope.
 Because I still don’t need advice from an eleven-year-old.”